 Additive Manufacturing Competitions

-Project MFG Competitions are based on the design, manufacturing, assembly, and testing of a “product” by teams of multi-disciplinary specialists.
+Project MFG competitions are based on the design, manufacturing, assembly, and testing of a “product” by teams of multi-disciplinary specialists.
 It is a tournament-style event in which teams of students compete against one another to complete a trade project.

 The Competition Playbook